-See further "Overview of the Covered Bonds Legislation" below for more information and a detailed description of the loan-to-value requirements of the Covered Bond Legislation.
+See further "Overview of the Covered Bond Legislation" below for more information and a detailed description of the loan-to-value requirements of the Covered Bond Legislation.

-Loan to Value Test means the Statutory Value of a Residential Loan or, where the same property secures more than one Loan included in the exceed basis of Covered may be value Cover Assets of the and (b 75% of of a val ed Bond e, total S of the u Pool pro included Covered ) their i he total Statutory Value of those Loans, which shall not if the value of the underlying immovable property on the uation conducted by the Issuer in accordance with the Legislation.
-Loans whose Statutory Value or, as the case Statutory Value exceeds 75%, but is below 100%, of the underlying immovable property may be included in the ovided that (a) the total Statutory Value of all such Loan d in the Cover Pool as a percentage of the Statutory Value I Bonds secured by the Cover Pool does not exceed 25% inclusion would not result in the weighted LTV of the ceeding 80%. as the m Directive neaning given to it Part I Article 3 of the Cypriot Covered e. ue means the term "value" as defined in Part I of Article 3 Covered Bond Directive.
-Issuer Eligibility Criteria In addition to the Statutory Eligibility Criteria, each Loan Asset to lincluded in the Cover Pool shall comply with the following criteria (th Issuer Eligibility Criteria and together with the Statutory Eligibility Criteria, the Eligibility Criteria ): (a) Each C Cypriot Loan is denominated and payable in euro; (b) nstruction with respect to buildings over which security en taken under a Cypriot Loan has been completed; (c) mmovable property securing a Cypriot Loan is a ntial house or a flat located in Cyprus; (d) No pri or charge exists in respect of the Cypriot Loan; (e) No pro ovision has been made in respect of a Cypriot Loan; (f) Each E person Borrower under a Cypriot Loan is an individual or natural ; (g) terms Cypriot Loan is governed by the laws of Cyprus and the and conditions of such Cypriot Loan do not provide for isdiction of any court outside of Cyprus; (h) Cypriot Loan was advanced for one or more of the ing purposes: (i) acquisition of residential properties; and/or (ii) repairs, renovations, modifications and alterations to residential dwellings or buildings; and/or (iii) release of equity in respect of a residential property; and/or (iv) refinancing of a loan granted by another bank with respect to any of (i), (ii) or (iii) above;
+Loan to Value Test means the Statutory Value of a Residential Loan or, where the same property secures more than one Loan included in the Cover Pool, the total Statutory Value of those Loans, which shall not exceed 75% of the value of the underlying immovable property on the basis of a valuation conducted by the Issuer in accordance with the Covered Bond Legislation.
+Loans whose Statutory Value or, as the case may be, total Statutory Value exceeds 75%, but is below 100%, of the value of the underlying immovable property may be included in the Cover Pool provided that (a) the total Statutory Value of all such Loan Assets included in the Cover Pool as a percentage of the Statutory Value of the Covered Bonds secured by the Cover Pool does not exceed 25% and (b) their inclusion would not result in the weighted LTV of the Cover Pool exceeding 80%.

+LTV has the meaning given to it Part I Article 3 of the Cypriot Covered Bond Directive.

+Statutory Value means the term "value" as defined in Part I of Article 3 of the Cypriot Covered Bond Directive.

+Issuer Eligibility Criteria

+In addition to the Statutory Eligibility Criteria, each Loan Asset to be included in the Cover Pool shall comply with the following criteria (the Issuer Eligibility Criteria and together with the Statutory Eligibility Criteria, the Eligibility Criteria):

+- (a) Each Cypriot Loan is denominated and payable in euro; - (b) All construction with respect to buildings over which security has been taken under a Cypriot Loan has been completed; - (c) The immovable property securing a Cypriot Loan is a residential house or a flat located in Cyprus; - (d) No prior charge exists in respect of the Cypriot Loan; - (e) No provision has been made in respect of a Cypriot Loan; - (f) Each Borrower under a Cypriot Loan is an individual or natural person; - (g) Each Cypriot Loan is governed by the laws of Cyprus and the terms and conditions of such Cypriot Loan do not provide for the jurisdiction of any court outside of Cyprus; - (h) Each Cypriot Loan was advanced for one or more of the following purposes: - (i) acquisition of residential properties; and/or - (ii) repairs, renovations, modifications and alterations to residential dwellings or buildings; and/or